w3f/polkadot-wiki/docs/general/polkadot-uc.md

 Cores are agile and general: they can change what job they run as easily as a modern CPU.
 It follows that the procurement of those cores must be agile as well.
-The current slot auction mechanism is not agile, creates high entry barriers, and it is designed for long-running single chains (i.e. the original vision proposed in the whitepaper).
+The current slot auction mechanism is not agile, creates high entry barriers, and it is designed for long-running single applications (i.e. the original Polkadot vision proposed in the whitepaper).

 Here below we propose two Polkadot-native sale options of Coretime: **bulk** and **instantaneous**.
-This setup maximizes the agility of Polkadot and lets the market figure out the best solution needed for the users.
+This setup maximizes the agility of Polkadot and lets the market figure out the best solution needed for the applications.

 ### Bulk Coretime Rental

-Primary market

-Bulk Coretime rental is a monthly sale of 4 weeks Coretime at a fixed price with a target of e.g.
-75% of the available cores.
+Bulk Coretime rental (primary market) is a monthly sale of 4 weeks Coretime at a fixed price with a target of e.g. 75% of the available cores.
 The price will change depending on the deviation from the target value, and unrented cores go to instantaneous market.
-Special considerations might be necessary for pre-existing tenants.
+Special considerations might be necessary for pre-existing applications.

 Bulk Coretime does not need to be directly deployed because it is an asset, more precisely a non-fungible assets (unless it is for the same time period).
-Coretime tokens are sold in a 4-week period and they can be split into multiple NFTs of smaller period.
-Those Coretime NFTs can be exposed by brokerage system parachains via XCM NFT interface to other parachains that want to allow for these NFTs to be exchanged and traded on their market.
-Coretime NFTs are consumed by the broker parachain in order to allow the owner to allocate computation on a Polkadot core.

-Bulk Coretime can be:
+Coretime tokens are sold in a 4-week period and they can be split into multiple NFTs of smaller periods.
+Coretime NFTs are consumed by the a broker system parachain in order to allow the owner application to allocate computation on a Polkadot core.
+In general, bulk Coretime NFTs can be:

-- assigned to one parachain (similar to the lease auctions in Polkadot 1.0)
+- sold to one application (similar to the lease auctions in Polkadot 1.0, with the difference that Coretime in Polkadot 1.0 is not sold but applications need to lock their DOT tokens)
-- assigned to a number of parachains taking turns on a core
+- sold to a number of applications taking turns on a core
 - placed on the instantaneous market
-- carved up and sold separately on a separate parachain through the NFT XCM interface
+- exposed and sold by a broker system parachains via [XCM](./learn-xcm-index) NFT interface to Polkadot-powered applications that want to allow for these NFTs to be exchanged and traded on their market.

 ### Instantaneous Coretime Rental